Phylum: Basidiomycota

-Some of the Pholiota fungi – for example Pholiota squarrosa, the Shaggy Scalycap - grow on the lower trunk areas of living trees, and they can appear to be acting as parasites (although it is most likely that they are consuming wood that is already dead); others are more clearly saprobic as they occur on rotting stumps or on buried rotten wood, and the Sticky Scalycap is one of the latter.
+Some of the Pholiota fungi (generally known as the 'scalycaps') - for example Pholiota squarrosa, the Shaggy Scalycap - grow on the lower trunk areas of living trees, and so they can appear to be acting as parasites (although it is most likely that they are consuming wood that is already dead); others are more clearly saprobic as they occur on rotting stumps or on buried rotten wood.
+The Sticky Scalycap is one of the latter, a saprophytic fungus that displays little or no appetite for fresh food; often where wood has become buried these pallid scalycaps appear to be growing from soil.

 Odour/taste |